Hexagon9099/de-zoomcamp2025/docker_terraform/homework/README.md

 db:5432

-# Q3 Prepare Postgres
-$ docker-compose up -d #using docker-compose.yaml file
-# During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, respectively, happened:
+# Q3 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, respectively, happened:
 Up to 1 mile \
 In between 1 (exclusive) and 3 miles (inclusive), \
 In between 3 (exclusive) and 7 miles (inclusive), \